 Step 2: Click the blue Get button to download and install Skype for Windows 10.
-The Microsoft Store may ask you if you want to use it across multiple devices, in which case you’ll need to sign in with your Microsoft account.
-If you’d rather just have a dedicated Skype account, choose no thanks.
+The Microsoft Store may ask you if you want to use it across multiple devices, in which case you must sign in with your Microsoft account.
+If you’d rather just have a dedicated Skype account, choose No Thanks.

-Step 3: Skype should now be installed on your system.
+Step 3: Skype should have installed on your system.
 To start it up, use the search box in your Windows taskbar and look for Skype.
 When it pops up in the search box, click the corresponding icon.

 Step 4: If you already have a Skype account, you can log in with your Skype name, email, or phone number and skip through to the next section.
-To make a new account, click the Create a new account, text.
+To make a new account, click Create a New Account.

 Step 6: The next screens will ask you to input personal information like age, name, and location.
-Input all of that and continue clicking through.
+Input all of that, and continue through the installation process.
 When asked for a verification code, check your corresponding email or phone number and input the code.

 Step 7: If asked for a CAPTCHA code, input that, and click Create Account.
 You now have a functioning Skype account.

 Finding friends and family

 Where once you needed to know all of your friends’ details to add them as Skype contacts, today, all you need to know is a single piece of information.
 You can then find them quickly and start chatting straight away.

 Step 1: When you first log in to your account, Skype will ask you if you want to import your existing contacts.
 If you already have some set up on your Microsoft account, doing so will fill out your contact list immediately.

 Step 2: To find anyone else you want to talk to, select the Search Skype box in the top left corner and search for their actual name, Skype name, or email address.